Sword & Poker

-Sword & Poker is an iOS role-playing game developed by Japanese studio GAIA CO.,LTD. and released January 7, 2010.
+Sword & Poker is a role-playing game developed by Gaia and published by Konami for iOS.
+It was released on January 7, 2010.
 A sequel entitled Sword & Poker 2 was released on May 2, 2010.
 A spin-off game was released by Konami on July 16, 2014 entitled Swords & Poker Adventures.

 Critical reception

 Sword & Poker

 Sword & Poker received "generally favorable reviews" just one point shy of "universal acclaim", according to the review aggregation website Metacritic.

 Sword & Poker 2

 Sword & Poker 2 received "generally favorable reviews" just two points shy of "universal acclaim", according to Metacritic.

 Swords & Poker Adventures

 Swords & Poker Adventures received "mixed" reviews according to Metacritic.